Skip to content

 3. Restart your validator node to pick up the new binary.

-Token holders can delegate their $SOMA to your validator:
+SOMA holders can delegate to your validator:

 soma stake --validator <address> --amount <amount>